‘Don’t worry, I’ll be around’: Former Havighurst director dies at 68

 “At the time, there was no Center.
 There was Karen Dawisha and $10 million,” Ganev said, referring to the bequest that founded the Center.
 “But she had this vision of what needs to be done.”

-That was typical of Dawisha, who died Wednesday in Oxford after an 18-month battle with cancer.
+That was typical of Dawisha, who died Wednesday at Woodland Country Manor care facility in Somerville, Ohio, after an 18-month battle with cancer.
 She was 68.

 Dawisha hired Ganev and spent the next 16 years, until her retirement from Miami in 2016, building the Havighurst Center into an internationally renowned institution for scholars of Russia and post-Soviet Europe.